koninik/Font_Classification/README.md

 Font classification using pre-trained CNNs.

+The classification is made on extracted patches.
+The pre-processing steps are: removing black borders around the document pages, cropping the image around the text and then creating the patches.

+Semi-synthetic generated images using DocCreator and Synthetic images using OpenGAN.

+The generated data (patches, synthetic, and semi-synthetic) can be found in Zenodo: (link to be shared soon)

 The dataset class takes images and labels from .csv file in the following format [image_name, label]

 ### Models